 I come here to St Paul University when I’m not on site at the UN.
-For a while I would work at home at a desk I set up in the basement.
+For a while I worked at home at a desk I set up in the basement.
 But I’ve never liked living and working in the same space.
 It’s like sleeping in the clothes you had on all day.
-Plus, Ben would get back from school around 3:30, often bringing friends home.
+Plus, Ben gets back from school around 3:30, often bringing friends home.
 So this is where I return each day to do my work.

 I scan the book spines that surround me.